die-rod-go/cave-game/README.md

 # cave-game
-cave-game (working title) is a single player adventure platformer set within the bowels of an expansive cave system.
-Armed with nothing but your grappling hook and some flares, you must plunge into the unkown, stygian depths.
+cave-game (working title) is a single player adventure platformer set in an expansive cave system.